 Variable Case Definition Suspected Case Severe dehydration or death from acute watery diarrhoea in a patient aged 5 years or more.
-In an epidemic situation: A suspected case is any person aged 5 years or more with acute watery diarrhoea, with or without vomiting. of more with acute watery diarribea, with or without voiniting.
+In an epidemic situation: A suspected case is any person aged 5 years or more with acute watery diarrhoea, with or without vomiting.
 Confirmed Case A suspected case in which Vibrio cholerae O1 or O139 has been isolated in the stool.